DeimosMH/DCH_CppPrimerPlus/docs/index.md

 What change in approach to storing the 4000 double values would make the class a good candidate for a move function?

 </summary>

+Make bubbles a dynamic pointer for move semantics

 // Answer in the book</br>

+A move constructor can be used when it makes sense to transfer ownership of data instead of copying it, but there is no mechanism for transferring ownership of a standard array.
+If the `Fizzle` class used a pointer and dynamic memory allocation, then one can transfer ownership by reassigning the address of the data to a new pointer.

 </details>